TROUBADOUR000/Awesome-Agentic-Time-Series/README.md

 ## 📢 News

 🚩 **2026-06**- 📄 Our survey is released!
-See the PDF in this repository for the paper The Landscape of Agentic Time Series Systems: Architectures, Reliability, and Frontiers.
+See the PDF in this repository for the paper **The Landscape of Agentic Time Series Systems: Architectures, Reliability, and Frontiers**.

 🚩 **2026-06**- 📚 We create this repository to maintain a paper list on `Awesome-Agentic-Time-Series`.